 Corner of Tsinamdzghvrishvili and Nadiradze streets (east side of the river).

-The staff are quite happy to discuss in depth the merits of each type of wine as long as the place isn’t too busy.
+The staff is quite happy to discuss in depth the merits of each type of wine as long as the place isn’t too busy.
 And it does get busy so pick your times to visit.

 You can also try different brands of chacha, Georgia’s notoriously strong pomace brandy, in the store.